sassquad/polymer-picker-6502/README.md

 * lurkio - for some essential debugging, particularly with random seeding.
 * TobyLobster - for some essential debugging, particularly with random seeding, and assistance in debugging of the user definable keyboard routine.
 * fizgog - for some later playtesting, discovering of memory leaks, and high score table breakages.
+* hexwab - for some invaluable efforts (described above) that have improved the loading sequence, and sprite routine for faster gameplay, as well as freeing up extra memory.

 Special mention to Colin Hoad and Richard Toohey for your comments on the game.